 Dursey Island, Co Cork

 If travelling by cable car is on your bucket list, then a trip to Dursey Island off the coast of West Cork is in order.
-Home to Ireland’s only cable car, it carries visitors from the mainland to Dursey Island – with the journey only taking around eight minutes each way.
-A haven for all manner of wildlife, once you arrive at Dursey Island you’ll be greeted by migrating birds, dolphins, whales and other such marine life, so cameras at the ready.
+Home to the country’s only cable car, it carries visitors from the mainland to Dursey Island – with the journey only taking around eight minutes each way.
+A haven for all manner of wildlife, once you arrive, you’ll be greeted by migrating birds, dolphins, whales and other such marine life… so, cameras at the ready.

 Downpatrick Head, Co Mayo

 Named after the country’s patron saint, Downpatrick Head is so-called as it is the site of a former church founded by St Patrick.
 Standing tall above the wide expanse of sea below, it’s also where you’ll find the famous Dún Briste sea stack.
 Reaching a height of almost 50 metres, it’s one of the Wild Atlantic Way’s most famous landmarks.

 Making your way around Ireland’s west coast by car means you’ll be very glad of a chance to stretch your legs.
 Caherconree Mountain in The Kingdom will let you do just that, treating you to some breathtaking views in the process.
 A moderate 6km return trip to the summit, this is the place to go for a bird’s-eye-view of Tralee Bay.